Scale-free behavior of weight distributions of connectomes: Results

 We further witness the concept of specificity in the development of the fruit fly.
-Comparing the parameters of a larva~\cite{Larva-fly} and that of a full-grown fly~\cite{Dorkenwald2023.06.27.546656}, we observe that the $\mu_{FFB} < \mu_{FL}$ and that $\sigma_{FFB} > \sigma_{FL}$.
-The decrease ($\mu_{FFB} < \mu_{FL}$) in the characteristic node strength in the adult fly brain may be due to the dissolution of connections due to some metabolic processes and other constraints~\cite{JontesNEURON2000}.
+Comparing the parameters of a larva~\cite{Larva-fly} and that of a full-grown fly~\cite{Dorkenwald2023.06.27.546656}, we observe that the $\mu_{FFB(R)} < \mu_{FL}$ and that $\sigma_{FFB(R)} > \sigma_{FL}$.
+The same trend is observed even if we consider the filtered version of the adult fly brain.
+The decrease ($\mu_{FFB(R)} < \mu_{FL}$) in the characteristic node strength in the adult fly brain may be due to the dissolution of connections due to some metabolic processes and other constraints~\cite{JontesNEURON2000}.
 The larger characteristic node strength (degree/connections) in the larva may be because it is still in the random exploratory stages of forming neural connections.
 Additionally, these connection strengths cannot vary much from each other (smaller $\sigma$) as the larva only has very few nodes to connect to with such connections not yet being reinforced due to external stimuli and factors~\cite{GrafmanJCOMMDIS2000, DavidsonNATURENEURO2012, McEwenENDOC2018}.
 The opposite is true for the full brain of the adult fruit fly which contains more nodes and a larger spatial span of connections.